wp-plugins/no-slug-conflicts-with-trash/readme.txt

 When a new post gets created, WordPress tries to determine if a conflict exists.
 If one does, WordPress appends "-" and then a number to the slug until a unique slug is found.
 Therefore, if "about" is taken, then it tries "about-2".
 If that's taken, then it tries "about-3" and so on.
 Rather than let WP assign the "about-2" to the new post, this plugin flips things and gives the new post "about" and the trashed post "about-2".

+= Why doesn't WordPress do what this plugin does by default? =

+It should!
+There is an ages-old, still open Trac ticket ([ticket #11863](http://core.trac.wordpress.org/ticket/11863)) concerning how to handle slug conflicts with trashed posts.
+No consensus to change existing behavior has been reached.
+Feel free to chime in to the discussion there and advocate the plugin's approach if you agree with how the plugin handles things.

 = Does this plugin include unit tests? =

 Yes.

 == Changelog ==

+= 1.0.2 (2014-08-25) =
+* Add an FAQ question regarding why WP core doesn't do things the way the plugin does things
+* Minor code reformatting (bracing)
+* Change documentation links to wp.org to be https
+* Change donate link
+* Note compatibility through WP 4.0+
+* Add plugin icon

 = 1.0.1 =
 * Add `c2c_No_Slug_Conflicts_With_Trash::version()` to return version number for plugin (with unit test)